Medically reviewed by Drugs.com. Last updated on Feb 24, 2020.

 There are no data on the pharmacokinetics of lovastatin in patients on hemodialysis.
 Based on the pharmacokinetics of this drug, supplemental doses after dialysis do not appear to be necessary.

-Cholesterol levels should be monitored periodically with consideration given to reducing the dosage if cholesterol levels fall significantly below the targeted range.
+-Cholesterol levels should be monitored periodically with consideration given to reducing the dosage if cholesterol levels fall significantly below the targeted range.

-It has been suggested that prior to initiating statin therapy, all patients should have a baseline serum creatine kinase (CK) enzyme level measured and if at any time after initiating therapy a patient complains of muscle soreness, tenderness, or pain another CK level should be drawn for comparison.
+-All patients should have a baseline serum creatine kinase (CK) enzyme level measured and if at any time after initiating therapy a patient complains of muscle soreness, tenderness, or pain another CK level should be drawn for comparison.
 If elevated, the drug should be discontinued.